 In addition, Section 505-1(i)(1) of the FDCA provides that (i) an ANDA with a referenced drug subject to the REMS requirements is required to have a REMS with the same or comparable elements as the referenced drug, such as a medication guide, a patient package insert and other "elements to assure safe use," or ETASU, and (ii) the ANDA drug and the referenced drug shall use a single shared system to assure safe use.
 However, the FDA may waive this requirement for a single shared system and permit the ANDA holder to submit a separate but comparable REMS if the FDA determines that the burden of creating such a system outweighs its benefit or if the ANDA applicant certifies that it has been unable to obtain a license to any aspects of the REMS for the referenced drug product that are covered by a patent or a trade secret entitled to protection.
+The FDCA provides that the FDA may seek to negotiate a license between the ANDA sponsor and the sponsor of the listed product before granting a waiver.
 The FDCA further states that a REMS shall not be used by an NDA holder to block or delay generic drugs from entering the market.
 Accordingly, from time to time we may be face pressure to license or share our Xyrem Risk Management Program, or elements of it, with generic competitors.
 We cannot predict the outcome or impact on our business of any future action that may be taken by a third party to seek to license or share our REMS program.
 Furthermore, if we do not share our REMS with a generic competitor, the FDA may grant the generic competitor a waiver and allow the generic competitor to market a generic drug with a comparable REMS.
 In addition, the FTC has been paying increasing attention to the use of REMS by companies selling branded products, in particular whether REMS may be being deliberately used to reduce the risk of competition from generic drugs in a way that may be deemed to be anticompetitive.
 It is possible that the FTC or others could claim that our REMS or other practices are being used in an anticompetitive manner.